m0chan/m0chan.github.io/_posts/2019-07-31-How-To-Attack-Kerberos-101.md

 **https://www.roguelynn.com/words/explain-like-im-5-kerberos/**

-**I was planning on explaining here the Kerberos Process from requesting a TGT & TGS Ticket at a high level and then I found this pic, so I will let it do the talking.**
+**I was planning on explaining here the Kerberos Process from requesting a TGT & TGS Ticket at a low level and then I found this pic, so I will let it do the talking.**